Winter Olympics to showcase Italian venues and global tensions

 But the insistence in late 2023 of Italy’s Deputy Prime Minister Matteo Salvini that the events be held in Italy led to a breakneck race to build a track in Cortina, where the 1956 Winter Olympics were held.

-Construction did not start until February 2024, sparking open opposition from the IOC, but it was completed just in time for pre-approval in March last year – a win for Prime Minister Giorgia Meloni’s government.
+Construction did not start until February 2024, sparking open opposition from the IOC, but it was completed just in time for pre-approval in March 2025 – a win for Italian Prime Minister Giorgia Meloni’s government.

-Meanwhile, repeated delays to the construction of the main ice hockey arena, located in the Santa Giulia district on the outskirts of Milan, led to uncertainty right up until last month over the participation of the NHL players.
-Those doubts were not removed until the successful hosting of a test event at the venue less than a month ago.
+Meanwhile, repeated delays to the construction of the main ice hockey arena, located in the Santa Giulia district on the outskirts of Milan, led to uncertainty over the participation of the NHL players.
+Those doubts were not removed until the successful hosting of a test event at the venue in January.

 Organisers have insisted all the scheduled games there would go ahead.

-They also said almost 1.2 million tickets have been sold for the Winter Olympics and the Paralympics, with ice hockey topping the list.
+They also said almost 1.2 million tickets have been sold for the Winter Olympics and Paralympics, with the ice hockey events topping the list.

 That figure represents around 75 per cent of the total capacity for both Games.
 AFP, REUTERS